Materials-Informatics-Class-Fall2015/MIC-LENS/_posts/2015-09-28-Intro_LENS.md

 author:     	Andriy Dotsenko
 tags:         introduction
 ---
-Laser Engineered Net Shaping (LENS) is an Additive Manufacturing (AM) technology where powdered material is fed into a laser-induced melt pool and solidified in layers.
+Laser EngineereD Net Shaping (LENS) is an Additive Manufacturing (AM) technology where powdered material is fed into a laser-induced melt pool and solidified in layers.
 ![LENS deposition](/MIC-LENS/img/5CLENS_intro_post.jpeg "LENS deposition schematic")

 The schematic shows a stationary deposition nozzle resting above a moving substrate.
 Using a high power focused laser beam the deposition nozzle creates a melt pool on the substrate surface, and immediately delivers powdered material into the area via a tight dry powder stream.
 The meltpool forms on the axis of the deposition nozzle, and as the substrate moves the molten regions and the added powder solidify into a deposit.